 Bottom line

-AI-powered testing solutions go beyond traditional approaches.
+AI testing tools go beyond traditional approaches.
 They ensure genuine autonomous testing: test case generation, execution, and maintenance.
 Outlier perk of such tools is actually the ability to identify outliers in users or system behavior.

 This way, no critical edge cases will go unnoticed.
 Another benefit is real-time feedback, which empowers teams to focus on strategic initiatives rather than getting bogged down by repetitive tasks.